 Free to use.
 No credit card required.

-How many films should a thematic marathon include?
+How many movies should a thematic marathon include?

-Three is the sweet spot for a single evening session.
-Four works for a full-day event with meals between films.
-More than four tends to cause fatigue that undermines the experience.
+Three movies is the sweet spot for a single evening session, giving enough variety to spark comparison without exhausting anyone.
+Four works for a full-day event with meals scheduled between screenings.
+Beyond four, fatigue tends to set in regardless of how well the lineup is curated, which undermines the discussion a themed marathon is built around.

 Can TasteRay build a themed marathon lineup for me?